team-fullset/trace2pprof/README.md

 ## Usage

+### Step 0: Compile program

+Compile your program while passing the `-g` flag to `CC`, in order to emit debug information.
+Then create the ROM as usual.

 ### Step 1: Generate MAME trace

 At the point where you would like to start profiling, run the following command in the MAME debugger: